K0nker8/PatternAnalysis-2025/recognition/Task_8_Convnext_48833974/README.md

 ### 4.2 Indicators of accuracy

 #### Accuracy
 Indicates the proportion of correctly sorted images compared to the train/validate classifications.
-Seperaet values of accuracy for the test and validation sets are maintained.
+Separate values of accuracy for the test and validation sets are maintained.

 #### Cross-entropy loss
 Calculated as BCE=−N1​Σi=1N​(yi​.log(pi​)+(1−yi​)log(1−pi​)), where N is no. samples, yi is true label and pi is predcited probability of class 1 for sample i